 - Inattentiveness continues to be the number one cause of work zone crashes.
-Speed is a compounding factor. - The five-year rolling average number of Oregon work zone deaths (2002-2006) is 8.8 in Oregon.
-This is only a slight decrease from the 2001-2005 rolling average of 9.0. - In 2005, the national figure for traffic related work zone deaths increased by less than one percent from 2004 while Oregon's work zone fatalities increased by 40 percent for the same period.
-Although, Oregon's work zone fatalities have decreased from 20 in 2005 to an estimated five in 2006. - More drivers and their passengers are injured and killed than on-site workers. - Work Zone signing present when workers are not is the primary complaint drivers report with work zone operations. - According to national studies, work zone crashes tend to be more severe than other crashes. - Over 40 percent of work zone crashes occur in the transition zone before the work area. - There's an increase in exposure and, therefore an increase in potential risk to drivers and workers, due to a significant increase in state highway construction.
+Speed is a compounding factor. - The five-year rolling average number of Oregon work zone deaths (2003-2007) is 10.0 in Oregon.
+This is a slight increase from the 2002-2006 rolling average of 8.8. - More drivers and their passengers are injured and killed than on-site workers. - Work Zone signing present when workers are not is the primary complaint drivers report with work zone operations. - According to national studies, work zone crashes tend to be more severe than other crashes. - Over 40 percent of work zone crashes occur in the transition zone before the work area. - There's an increase in exposure and, therefore an increase in potential risk to drivers and workers, due to a significant increase in state highway construction.
 This is a result of the Oregon Transportation Investment Act (OTIA) along with the annual State Transportation Improvement Program (STIP) projects.